Marsh Barbel

 Useful plant parts:

-Whole plant, The Roots, Leaves, Seeds.
+Whole plant, The Roots, Leaves, and Seeds.

 Medicinal uses: